Migrants from caravan in limbo as U.S. says border crossing full

 Asylum seekers must demonstrate a well-founded fear of persecution at home, and the overwhelming majority of those from Central America are denied refuge in the United States.

-After making a claim, asylum seekers are usually kept in detention centres.
+After making a claim, asylum seekers are usually kept in detention centers.
 Women with young children generally spend less time locked up and are released to await their hearings.

 Those denied asylum are generally deported to their home countries.